-This tutorial aims to help you understand the basics of multirotor motors and propellers, which will help you choose the suitable motor and propellers for your quadcopter build.
-There are some general rules you can follow, and considerations to bear in mind when choosing the optimal and effective motor and propeller combination.
+This tutorial aims to help you understand the basics of multirotor motors, which will help you choose the optimal and effective motor for your quadcopter build.

 Where to Start?
 Decide on Motor Size First